Composition of Editorial Council (in alphabetical order)

 Professor Casti is an author of more than one hundred and twenty scientific articles and seven technical monographs and textbooks on mathematical modelling.
 He was also the editor of the journals Applied Mathematics & Computation (Elsevier, New York) and Complexity (Wiley, New York).
 Among his monographs, there are X-Events: Complexity Overload and the Collapse of Everything (New York: HarperCollins, 2012), Goedel: A Life of Logic (Cambridge, MA: Perseus Books, 2000), Would-Be Worlds: How Simulation is Changing the Face of Science (New York: John Wiley & Sons, 1997), Paradigms Lost: Images of Man in the Mirror of Science (New York: William Morrow & Co, 1989).

-Dr Alicja Cecylia Curanović (Dawidowska), PhD, is a Polish political science researcher, Associate Professor of Institute of International Relations, University of Warsaw.
+Dr Alicja Cecylia Curanović (Dawidowska), PhD, is a Polish political scientist, Associate Professor of Institute of International Relations, University of Warsaw.

 A graduate of the Institute of International Relations, University of Warsaw (MA thesis: The Idea of Slavic Solidarity in the Foreign Policy of the Russian Federation) and the Faculty of Law and Administration within the framework of the College of Interfaculty Individual Studies in Humanities, University of Warsaw (MA thesis: Religious Awareness and the Attitude to Law of Orthodox Christians in the Third Republic of Poland), Dr Curanović holds a PhD degree in Political Science (title of the dissertation: The Religious Factor in the Foreign Policy of the Russian Federation, defended cum laude, September 2009).
 She is a Research worker at the Institute of International Relations, Faculty of Journalism and Political Studies, University of Warsaw since 2009.